Life insurance claims

 - Other financial dependents, such as siblings or ageing parents.

-If you have nominated specific individuals as the benefactor of your life insurance policy and they are not financially dependent on you, there may be some tax implications.
+If you have nominated specific individuals as the benefactor of your life insurance policy and they are not financially dependent on you, there may be some tax implications and we'd encourage you to speak with a tax specialist.

 Be prepared and save time when claiming life insurance